 - being overweight

-- waist measurement (in women) – greater than 80 cm
+- in women – greater than 80 cm

 - low level of physical activity